BhatRajendra/Language_Server_Protocol/README.md

 ```

 //example for code Action method
-"I used to use VS Code, but now I use NeoVim"
+"I used to use I can change this bit of text, but now I use Neovim"